OpenDataDSL/documentation/docs/data/power-gas/_HENEX_EL_DA.md

 ### Daylight Savings Treatment

 The hourly power updates are provided by HENEX in CET.
-These are loaded to ODSL database in UTC.

 During the change to summertime HENEX delivers 23hourly pricing and volume updates.
 These are adjusted to the correct UTC hours during the Summer time changeover.